icopy-site/awesome/docs/awesome/awesome-algorand.md

 ## DeFi Platforms

+> Awesome DeFi platforms and protocols on Algorand.
+Please note that this list is not aimed to promote any specific project, but rather to provide a comprehensive overview of the ecosystem.
+Do your own research before investing or using any of the projects listed here.

 - [Yieldly](https://yieldly.finance/) - DeFI suite for cross-chain swapping, ASA staking and lottery games.
 - [Tinyman](https://tinyman.org/) - A decentralized trading protocol, AMM and platform.
 - [Algofi](https://www.algofi.org/) - Decentralized lending market and stablecoin on the Algorand blockchain.